 - EVOLOPRO (project duration: 11/2019 – 12/2023): In the context of the lead project EVOLOPRO, we are conducting research on methods that allow automating the contextual generation of multifidelity surrogate models.

-The potential of digital twins is still largely untapped for cross-value-added chain and material-triggered process control.
+- digitalTPC (project duration: 02/2019 – 01/2022): The potential of digital twins is still largely untapped for cross-value chain and material-triggered process control.
 This also applies to plastic-based composite structures.
-The digitalTPC project is intended to demonstrate this potential by means of the hybrid injection moulding technology, which is currently establishing itself on the market and is capable of large series production, in which continuously fibre-reinforced tape-laminate semi-finished products are formed and back-injected. digitalTPC aims at the comprehensive and holistic consideration of all sub-process steps from semi-finished product to component production.
-Relevant material, process and component characteristics (e.g. fibre orientation, pore content, degree of consolidation, temperature, pressure, etc.) are to be measured, recorded and virtually modelled and analyzed in a digital twin in local resolution across the entire real value chain.
-The challenge of the project is the material- and process-related intelligent acquisition of sensor data and their linkage with the integrated simulation chain within the framework of the digital twin by SCAI.
+The digitalTPC project aims to demonstrate this potential using the large-scale hybrid injection molding technology that is just becoming established on the market, in which fiber-reinforced tape laminate semi-finished products are continuously formed and back-injected. digitalTPC aims to take a comprehensive and holistic view of all sub-process steps from semi-finished product to component manufacture.
+Relevant material, process and component characteristics (including fiber orientation, pore content, degree of consolidation, temperature, pressure, etc.) are to be measured, recorded and virtually modeled and analyzed in a digital twin, if possible at local resolution throughout the entire real value chain.
+The challenge in the project is the material- and process-related intelligent acquisition of the sensor data and their linkage with the continuous simulation chain within the framework of the digital twin by SCAI.

 - MADESI (project duration 10/2018 – 09/2021): In the MADESI project, we have been working on how machine learning methods can be increasingly used in systems for predictive maintenance of wind turbines with the help of the interaction of sensor data and numerical simulation.